htmlhero/jQuery.preload/README.md

 Parameters
 -----

-There is two ways to use jQuery.preload.
+There are two ways to use jQuery.preload.
 By passing path(s):

     $.preload(images, [part], [callback]);